llaske/sugarizer/README.md

 * you should see the home with all activities,
 * go to Journal view, you should see at the bottom of the screen the two icons to switch to private/shared journal,
-* go to the neighborhood view, you should seen one icon for the server and one for you.
+* go to the neighborhood view, you should see one icon for the server and one for you.

 You could also run unit tests (see below) to ensure that everything works.